MaRcR11/gopxsort/README.md

 ## Installation

-Precompiled binaries for Windows, macOS and Linux can be downloaded via [releases](https://github.com/MaRcR11/gopxsort/releases).
+Precompiled binaries for Windows and Linux can be downloaded via [releases](https://github.com/MaRcR11/gopxsort/releases).
 You can also download for builds on the master branch.

 ## Usage